Your store needs to be designed with your customers in mind.

 What is conversion rate optimization?

-Conversion rate optimization is a technique for increasing the percentage of your website traffic that makes a purchase, also known as a conversion.
-It uses the psychology of persuasion to encourage people to take a desired action.
+Conversion rate optimization (CRO) is a tactic for increasing the percentage of your website traffic that makes a conversion.
+It uses the psychology of persuasion in design to encourage people to take a desired action.
+CRO often includes multivariate, split and A/B testing.

 Conversions are a big deal.
 They’re that great moment when a casual visitor to your store finally buys one of your products.
 And, on a much smaller scale, conversions are happening all the time leading up to that moment, too.